bartke/datastream/README.md

 ## Backing stores

-There is a storage interface implemented for
+A storage interface and datastream grpc implementation example exists for
 - git - key=file path, value=file content
 - sqlite3 - key=table column, value=table column

-There is also a freestanding server implementation using sqlite3 with a local gRPC service implementation.
+There is also a freestanding server implementation using sqlite3 with a local gRPC service implementation under `examples/server/`.

 ## Examples